So you’re writing for our blog. Awesome!

 Regular – 670px

 These images sit inline with the blog content.
 These images must be 670px in width, though there is no set height.
 Here’s an example:

 Large – 1364px

-Large images take up more of the screen, though should always be 1364px in width, though there is no set height.
+Large images take up more of the screen space.
+These images should always be 1364px in width, though there is no set height.
 Use this size if you need to show a bit more detail in your posts.